xytp/jans/README.md

 ## How to use

-First, create a json file with a content like this :
+First, type the command `jans --init` that will create a json file named `jans.config.json` with a content like this:

 ```json
 {